olesyapro888/Statistical_Analysis_Liner_Model_automotive-industry_R_T-test/README.md

   - Design a Study Comparing the MechaCar to the Competition.
 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## `Resources`
-The analysis is created using next software: R-Studio, .
+The analysis is created using next software: R-Studio 2.14.1, R version 4.1.1 -- "Kick Things".

 ## `The MechaCar Statistical Analysis Result`
 ### `- Linear Regression to Predict MPG`
 The result of that can be found in the [MechaCarChallenge](./MechaCarChallenge.R) file.